If Public Art Is in My Picture Can I Use It Commercially

 And so for the image of the redhead, await closely to see if the photo was taken in a public place?
 Since it is often impossible to know, I recommend against using any Creative Eatables image showing recognizable faces unless it was plain taken in a public place.

-Regarding the famous author, y'all may assume the writer had no expectation of privacy when speaking at the podium and getting drunk at the reception, since both were iprivacy1n public.
+Regarding the famous author, y'all may assume the writer had no expectation of privacy when speaking at the podium and getting drunk at the reception, since both were in public.

 The punch in the restroom is less certain.
 Ask yourself whether the author had a reasonable expectation of privacy.
 Was information technology a public restroom at a convention center or a private bathroom at the host'due south domicile?
 Was the author besides drunk to understand his actions were in manifestly view?
 There is no right respond here; only factors to consider, including non-legal factors, such equally your reputation in the writing community.